cusbg/MolArt/README.md

 - Ability to select and highlight specific residues (not necessarily corresponding to annotations) and specific atoms .
 The selection can be visualized either as a surface, a balls and stick representation or simply van der Waals-based spheres with given color and transparency.
+- Ability to provide custom sequence and mapping

 ## Data sources

 - Sequence and annotation data
-  - Sequence information comes from [UniProt website REST API](https://www.uniprot.org/help/api)
+  - Sequence information comes from [UniProt website REST API](https://www.uniprot.org/help/api) or can be provided by the user
   - Sequence annotations are provided by
     - ProtVista plugin which utilizes the EBI's [Proteins REST API](https://www.ebi.ac.uk/proteins/api/doc/).